 {% endif %}

-Similarly, in the content list page, although we may not be able to directly inarchiveListFilter out content that does not meet the permissions in the tags, but you can check the permissions for each article while iterating through each article, and then decide whether to display the article title and link, or show a "VIP Exclusive" prompt.
+Similarly, on the content list page, although we may not be able to directly inarchiveListFilter out content that does not meet the permissions, but you can iterate over each article and make permission judgments for each article, then decide whether to display the article title and link or display a 'VIP Exclusive' prompt.

 {% for item in archives %}